School of Medicine

 Jose R. Maldonado, MD, FAPM

-Associate Professor of Psychiatry and Behavioral Sciences and, by courtesy of Law, of Surgery and of Medicine at the Stanford University Medical Center
+Associate Professor of Psychiatry and Behavioral Sciences (Psychosocial) and, by courtesy of Law, of Surgery (Emergency Medicine) and of Medicine at the Stanford University Medical Center

 Current Research and Scholarly Interests Management of Delirium, Confusional States and Other Acute Organic Brain Syndromes, Neuropsychiatric Sequelae of Traumatic Brain Injury, Factitious Disorder & Munchausen's Syndrome, Cultural Diversity in Medical Care, Psychiatric Complications of Bone Marrow Transplantation, Effects of Residency Training in the Life of a Doctor, Conversion Disorder, Depression in the Medically Ill, Neuropsychiatric Sequelae of Cancer and its Treatment.